jetbrains-academy/javascript-course/Loops/Break_and_continue/task.md

 It is guaranteed that there is at least one negative element in each row.

 <div class="hint">
-  Use <code>break</code> exit the loop as soon as you find the first negative element.
+  Use <code>break</code> to exit the loop as soon as you find the first negative element.
 </div>

 <div class="hint">